17

 “To illustrate the point, let’s invoke our imaginary Scrabble game… but this time when you organize the letters, you decide to follow a certain formula or rule (an analogy to laws of nature).
 For example, the formula might require that every time you have a D, it is followed by an E. And every time you have an E, it’s followed by a S, then an I, then a G, and an N. The result would be that every time you started with D, you would get DESIGN, DESIGN, DESIGN, over and over again.
 Obviously, if the letters in a real alphabet followed rules like that, you would be limited to spelling only a few words—and you could not convey very much information.
 The reason a real alphabet works so well is precisely that the letters do not follow rules or formulas or laws.
 If you know that a word begins with a T, you cannot predict what the next letter will be.
 With some minor exceptions (in English, q is always fol-lowed by u ), the letters can be combined and recombined in a vast number of different arrangements to form words and sentences.”

-Or as Allan Sandage, who is widely regarded to be the greatest living cosmologist, put it:
+Or as Allan Sandage, who was widely regarded to have been the greatest living cosmologist (until his death in 2010), put it:

 “I find it quite improbable that such order came out of chaos.
 There has to be some organizing principle.
 God to me is a mystery but is the explanation for the miracle of existence, why there is something instead of nothing.”